When did Tour de Fat begin?

 Are you still doing the car-for-bike swap?

-After many successful years, we are retiring the car-for-bike swap and celebrating the bike community at large rather than any one individual.
+After many successful years, we retired the car-for-bike swap in 2017.
 It was a good run, but this is all part of evolving the show.

 Is Tour de Fat still a family-friendly event?